Jvds1025/automating-schema-mapping-through-embeddings-graph-propagation-and-large-language-models/README.md

     Provides a semi-automatic configuration to evaluate maximal achievable accuracy and serves as a performance benchmark for automated methods.

 * **Evaluation Metrics:**
   Supports **accuracy, precision, recall, and F1-score** for both top-1 and top-3 candidate predictions.
+Efficiency metrics are runtime, token-usage and peak memory

 * **Utilities:**
   Includes thresholding, similarity propagation and candidate ranking